Photo © Keith Sidden

 The Mountains-to-Sea Trail is as diverse as the state it showcases.
 Depending on the section of the trail, you may see mountain vistas, rolling Piedmont farms, picture postcard colonial towns, weathered tobacco barns, old textile villages, country churches, rushing mountain streams, coastal swamps, hardwood and pine forests, lighthouses, sand dunes and miles of seashore.
 There is so much to see — a little bit of most everything that makes North Carolina special including friendly people.

-The MST does not have a system of campsites and shelters such as the Appalachian Trail.
+The MST does not have a system of campsites and shelters such as on the Appalachian Trail.
 If you plan to be on the MST overnight, consult the resources provided under trail segments for the latest information.
 Friends does not condone any illegal camping, trespassing on public or private lands, or stealth camping.
 Some areas, such as the Blue Ridge Parkway, have very limited campgrounds.
 Park rangers are known to give citations for camping at unauthorized locations.

 Attend a first aid course offered by a local YMCA or Red Cross Center before beginning a long-distance hike.
 Several books are available in bookstores about wilderness first aid, but hands-on classes are the best.
 We only highlight a few first aid issues here.